Photos: Protests In Response To The Death Of George Floyd Shake The Nation

 toggle caption

 Protesters sit at an intersection during a protest over the deaths of George Floyd and Breonna Taylor in Louisville, Ky.
-Breonna Taylor, a black woman, was fatally shot by Louisville police in her home in March.
+Taylor, a black woman, was fatally shot by Louisville police in her home in March.

 Darron Cummings/AP